Organization of your Stay

 Health insurance

-It is necessary for all students in Germany to have a valid health insurance for the whole period of their stay.
-German health insurance companies offer special student coverage for approximately 80 Euros per month.
+All exchange are required to have valid health insurance for the entire duration of their stay in Germany.
+German health insurance providers offer special student rates at around €80 per month.

 Others